Summer - Logistics

 • Compass and/or GPS

-• Bear spray (can be purchased at FLBS bookstore)
+• Bear spray (may be purchased at FLBS bookstore)

 • Ditty bag (pencil, note pad, spare medicine, prescription glasses, etc.)